krishnakumarg1984/phd_thesis/README.md

 electrode region is identified for the pertinent range of applied currents.
-The identified transfer functions are then employed in a composite SPM which demonstrates superior accuracy compared to the incumbent state of the art electrolyte- enhanced SPM, thereby demonstrating a substantial accomplishment from an implementation viewpoint.
+The identified transfer functions are then employed in a composite SPM which demonstrates superior accuracy compared to the incumbent state of the art electrolyte-enhanced SPM, thereby demonstrating a substantial accomplishment from an implementation viewpoint.
 Although the advancements herein are reported for an isothermal implementation of the models, future enhancement through thermally coupled model derivations is advocated.
 Finally, the importance of